-A movement for change emerges through open scholarship principles at SFU
+The open movement at SFU

 By Gracielle Higino

+The Simon Fraser University is home to many open scholarship projects, and you’re going to hear more and more about it in the next few years.
 My first contact with the open movement was when my older sister was an undergrad at a public university in Brazil.
 She was learning to use scientific papers for her assignments and she showed me SciELO, a Latin American publishing platform, with free access to scientific papers.
-As an undergrad, I learned that the majority of scientific literature is behind a paywall and not accessible to a Brazilian student like I was.
+When it was my turn to be an undergrad, I learned that the majority of scientific literature is behind a paywall and not accessible to a Brazilian student like I was.
 As we learn how to be scholars, we find out very early on that producing new knowledge is expensive, and that most of us have limited access to resources to support it.
 I decided then to get involved in what I later learned later to call the “open movement”, in the hope that the next generation of students and professionals will face less barriers to accessing research resources.

 Sharing resources and products of the research cycle will reduce investments in repeating research unnecessarily, and we can more easily build on other people’s research knowledge to create a global network of human knowledge.
 Just like knowledge mobilization, Open Scholarship also enhances inclusion by promoting knowledge exchanges between equity-seeking, underrepresented or excluded groups, and as the UNESCO Recommendation on Open Science states, by “reducing inequalities in access to scientific development, infrastructures and capabilities among different countries and regions”.